awsdocs/amazon-ecs-developer-guide/doc_source/CWE_IAM_role.md

 1. In the **Attach permissions policy** section, do the following:

-   1. In the search boc, enter `AmazonEC2ContainerServiceEventsRole`, and then select the policy\.
+   1. In the search box, enter `AmazonEC2ContainerServiceEventsRole`, and then select the policy\.

    1. Under **Set permissions boundary \- optional**, choose **Create role without a permissions boundary**\.